 We also take these into account when setting fire seasons.

-Fire risk conditions are defined in the Act as weather or other conditions that will, or are likely to, endanger persons or property by increasing the risk of the outbreak or spreading of fire.
+The Act defines fire risk conditions Act as weather or other conditions that will, or are likely to, endanger persons or property by increasing the risk of the outbreak or spreading of fire.